End-to-End User Flow: DRAGEN Analysis

 Monitoring analysis run status

-You can monitor the status of analysis pipeline runs from the Flow > Analysis page in your project.
+You can monitor the status of analysis pipeline runs from the Projects > your_project > Flow > Analysis page.
 See Analysis Lifecycle for more details.

 Click the refresh button (